Should You Repair or Replace Your Air Conditioning System?

 The typical life-span of many home A/C systems is eight to ten years, which will help homeowners determine the cost benefit of either paying the rising price for R22 to repair older systems, versus upgrading.
 More benefits to upgrading include the opportunity to take advantage of energy rebates being offered and upgrading your home’s energy-efficiency.
 New systems will also have longer warranty periods, smoother operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention better home comfort through more advanced technology.

-To find out about your repair or replacement alternatives, call Aramendia Plumbing, Heating and Air today at 210-404-4233 today.
+To find out about your repair or replacement alternatives, call Aramendia Plumbing today at 210-404-4233 today.